freedomofpress/securedrop-docs/docs/source.rst

    "Safest" during the entirety of the session in which you access an organization's SecureDrop instance.

-The SecureDrop *Source Interface* should now refresh automatically and look similar to the screenshot below.
+The SecureDrop page should now refresh automatically and look similar to the screenshot below.
 If this is the first time you are using SecureDrop, click the **Get Started** button.